 I mean that you establish acceptable standards of behavior, set boundaries, rules of conduct, and stick to them.
 Consistently.

 Throughout this article I use the term dog owner to define the person(s) primarily in charge of a dog.
 But dog owner can also be worded as parent/leader/coach/mentor/teacher.
 Take your pick, it all means the same.
+Essentially, you need to be the person who helps the dog make sense of and navigate safely through life.

 I hope this has helped in some sense.
 If just one tip resonated with you, then it was well worth my time to write it.
 There is no doubt that someone you know can also benefit from this, so please share freely.
 Consider it your good deed for the day.